-If you were injured in a rear ended car accident while pregnant, then you may be able to recover pain and suffering damages, excess medical expenses, excess lost wages and other economic damages from the at-fault driver who caused the crash.
+In Michigan, if you were injured in a rear ended car accident while pregnant, then you may be able to recover pain and suffering damages, excess medical expenses, excess lost wages and other economic damages from the at-fault driver who caused the crash.

-Miscarriage after a rear ended car accident while pregnant
+Miscarriage after a rear ended car accident while pregnant in Michigan

-If you were involved in a rear ended car accident while pregnant and it resulted in a miscarriage, then a wrongful death lawsuit can be brought against the at-fault driver for “wrongful or negligent act against a pregnant individual . . . [which] results in a miscarriage . . . by that individual . . .”
+If you were involved in a rear ended car accident while pregnant in Michigan and it resulted in a miscarriage, then a wrongful death lawsuit can be brought against the at-fault driver for “wrongful or negligent act against a pregnant individual . . . [which] results in a miscarriage . . . by that individual . . .”
 (MCL 600.2922a(1); 600.2922(1); 500.3135(1))

 The lawsuit must be brought by the personal representative of the estate of the embryo or fetus whose death resulted from the miscarriage. ((MCL 600.2922a(1); 600.2922(1) and (2))

 In 2012, the Michigan Supreme Court expressly recognized the right of a pregnant woman who suffered a death to her embryo or fetus to file a wrongful death lawsuit and a claim for damages for “the loss of the society and companionship of the deceased.”
 (MCL 600.2922(6); Johnson vs. Pastoriza, Michigan Supreme Court, 2012, #142127)